 Why You Might Decide To Choose A Motorhome

-Let’s start with why you might decide to choose a Motorhome the main reason people choose motorhomes is because they spoil you in a way that towables can’t.
+Let’s start with why you might decide to choose a Motorhome the main reason people choose motorhomes is that they spoil you in a way that towables can’t.

-I could go to the restroom if I need to or if I wasn’t feeling well I can easily lay down without interrupting our travel time.
+I could go to the restroom if I need to or if I wasn’t feeling well I can easily lie down without interrupting our travel time.